mhmdawnallah/Learning-Vuejs/README.md

 - **Two Way Binding**: Data Binding + Event Binding e.g: using `v-model`
 - **Rendering Conditional Contents & Lists**: v-if, v-else-if, v-else (Remove and add element from the DOM which costs performance), v-show (Hide and show element from the DOM so it is performance optimized)
 - **Vue Js components**: In Vue.js, a component is **a self-contained**, **reusable piece of code that encapsulates HTML, CSS, and JavaScript logic**.
 Components can be thought of as building blocks that make up a Vue.js application.
 - **Provide and Inject**: Providing and injecting data from parent to child.
+It's prefered for funnel of communication channels.

 ## Reactive vs Non-Reactive Frontend
 - **Reactive Frontend (Declartive Approach)**: